AndreiMaikov/OM_shipping--SQL/Readme.md

 ### Stage A. Determining employee and vehicle availability.
 OM Shipping schema

 These tasks define the structure of the Shipping section [of the OM database].
 The Shipping tables can be designed within a smaller schema &mdash; **OM Shipping schema**&nbsp;&mdash; which includes only them and the user–user_roles–roles group of the Common section.
-To integrate the Shipping tables developed this way into the entire OM schema, one only need to add them to the rest of the tables: no references between the Shipping tables and the tables in Customers, Vendors, Products, and Orders sections are required [to arrange the data flow in the system].
+To integrate the Shipping tables developed this way into the entire OM schema, one only needs to add them to the rest of the tables: no references between the Shipping tables and the tables in Customers, Vendors, Products, and Orders sections are required [to arrange the data flow in the system].

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM_Shipping.svg)